markdonaho/kaggle-notebook-tpu-llama/README.md

     - **In-Process Execution**: Switched from a `subprocess` call to `runpy.run_module` to execute the training script within the main notebook kernel, resolving the "TPU already in use" error.
 [x] Prepare Training Config: A minimal `minimal_maxtext_config.yaml` is now generated automatically by the notebook.

-[🔄] **Enhanced AQT Setup**: Implemented robust AQT installation via git clone + local install approach to avoid 404 tarball errors.
-Added dedicated dependency setup cell (cell 14) that clones `google/aqt`, auto-selects commit with legacy modules, installs locally, and installs `tensorboardX`.
-Removed failing tarball installs from execution cell.
-Current issue: `tensorboardX` import error persists, suggesting timing issue with installation vs MaxText import.
+[✅] **Simplified AQT Setup**: Implemented pinned-commit approach using known-good SHA `3275a461e59b90558352f1b40209e13462f44c38` (2023-09-07).
+Two-stage installation: zip URL first, then git clone fallback.
+Added explicit import verification and integrated `tensorboardX` installation.
+Removed complex dynamic commit search logic.

+[✅] **Streamlined MaxText Execution**: Pinned to known-good commit `6ce556e1` (2023-09-11), removed AQT checks from execution cell, simplified to positional config with `--config_path` fallback.
+Added provenance verification.

 ## Phase 3: Fine-Tuning the Summarizer Model [ ]
 Goal: To efficiently fine-tune the Llama 3.1 model on the prepared dataset using the MaxText framework on Kaggle TPUs.